ome/www.openmicroscopy.org/_posts/2014-10-16-file-formats.md

 Imaging technology-- including probes and molecular reporters, acquisition systems, and data analysis tools-- is one of the great success stories of modern science.
-From the mid-20th century onward, a steady stream of new imaging modalities have been the foundation for modern life and biomedical sciences.
-Since the late 1970s, the use of electronic detectors that detect analogue signals and convert them to digital measurements has rapidly increased, transforming imaging into a computational science.
+From the mid-20th century onward, a steady stream of new imaging modalities has been the foundation for modern life and biomedical sciences.
+Since the late 1970s, the use of electronic detectors that detect analog signals and convert them to digital measurements has rapidly increased, transforming imaging into a computational science.
 Initially, rapid growth of CPU power (Moore's Law observes that it doubles approximately every two years) kept pace with improvements in detector speed, size, and cost, so